algorand/pyteal/docs/control_structures.rst

 Chaining Expressions: :code:`Seq`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :any:`Seq` expression can be used to create a sequence of multiple expressions.
-It takes either a
-single list of expressions, or a set of Expression arguments to include in the sequence.
+It's arguments are the
+expressions to include in the sequence, either as a variable number of arguments, or as a single list

 For example:

 .. code-block:: python